jahangiranwari/backbone.datatableview/README.md

 Backbone.DataTableView
 ======================

-A Backbone View that provides an easy, flexible and way to provide a CRUD interface for your Backbone collection.
+A Backbone View that provides a simple, easy and flexible way to create a CRUD interface for your Backbone collection.

 Features
 --------